Crankset

 • Vrs DirectForce Pro Pedals

-Good maintenance extends the lifespan of your equipment and keeps its performance at an optimal level.
-Here are some practical tips for properly maintaining your crankset:
+Good prevention prolongs the life of your equipment and keeps its performance at an optimum level.
+Here are a few practical tips on how to properly maintain your crankset:

 Regular cleaning

-Even if it seems obvious, regularly cleaning your crankset not only prevents the accumulation of dirt but also helps detect any signs of premature wear.
-A metal crankset requires special care to avoid rust and to preserve its aesthetic and operational appearance.
+Even if it seems obvious, regular cleaning of your crankset will not only prevent the accumulation of dirt, but also detect any signs of premature wear.
+A metal crankset requires special care to prevent rust and preserve its aesthetic as well as operational appearance.

-Next, the rotating or sliding mechanical parts require periodic lubrication.
+Secondly, pivoting or sliding mechanical parts require a special periodic lubrication.
 Use specific oils recommended by the manufacturer to avoid any risk of disruptive residues.
-This will prevent mechanical wear and avoid unpleasant creaking during gaming sessions.
+This will prevent mechanical wear and tear and avoid unpleasant creaking during play sessions.

-"Frequently checking the condition of cables and connections is essential to ensure accurate data transmission.
-In the case of Hall sensors, gently clean their surfaces to ensure that no particles interfere with the reading."
+Frequent checks on the condition of cables and connections are essential to ensure accurate data transmission.
+In the case of Hall sensors, gently clean their surfaces to ensure that no particles alter the reading.